obruchez/imdb-stats/README.md

 <img src="https://raw.githubusercontent.com/obruchez/imdb-stats/master/results/rating-vote-count-frequencies.95.png" width="600">

-About 95% of the titles with votes have 1,000 votes or less:
+95% of the titles with votes are in that area (i.e. about 1,100 votes and less):

 - votes >= 10: 570,833 (72.41%)
 - votes >= 100: 174,286 (22.11%)